 But this year my husband became the pastor of a new church outside of Houston that's twice the size of our church in PA.
 They have taken good care of James in our first months here, but it's time to develop a full ministry with and for people with disabilities.
 Here are the first steps we're taking.
 (I'd love your feedback and advice in the comments on what has worked and not worked for you!)

-- We explored curriculum options.
+We explored curriculum options.
 There are a few options for curriculum and we looked at samples of as many as we could.
-We decided the curriculum Champions Club offers meets our needs best at this time.
+We decided the curriculum LifeWay offers meets our needs best at this time.

 We're excited about getting this new ministry launched this year and are praying for the families who will visit our church and hear the good news of the gospel because they see we're a safe and welcoming place for every member of their family!